Corbin Carroll Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.87).
+- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

-- Twins pitchers combine to allow 127 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The right-hander last appeared on Saturday against the Kansas City Royals, when he went four innings, allowing six earned runs while giving up 11 hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Kansas City Royals, giving up two earned runs while surrendering four hits.

-- The 28-year-old has a 3.19 ERA and 8.7 strikeouts per nine innings in 17 games this season, while giving up a batting average of .232 to his opponents.
+- The 35-year-old has a 4.53 ERA and 10.9 strikeouts per nine innings across 11 games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.